Baviaan/lotro/README.md

 You can reset your time zone back to the default at any time using the same command.
 If for any reason the service becomes permanently unavailable to users, we will delete all time zone data for you.

+You can also store a specialization for your classes, this will be associated with your discord id.
+While you can reset your specialization for a class, this does not delete your discord id from the database as there is one database row for all classes, thus your discord id may be used for another class as well.
+There is currently no routine running to delete discord ids that have no specialization associated with them anymore for any class.
+Please reach out to us in our official support server to have this data deleted.

 **Data Protection**

 All data submitted to us is transmitted via discord and thus should be considered public as it is not end to end encrypted.